-After any vehicle collision, the front passenger outboard seat belt system must be checked by a qualified technician to verify that the "automatic locking retractor" feature for child seats is still functioning properly.
+After any vehicle collision, the safety belt systems at all outboard seating positions (except driver, which has no automatic locking feature) must be checked by a qualified technician to verify that the "automatic locking retractor" feature for child seats is still functioning properly.
 In addition, all seat belts should be checked for proper function.